YuHuaCheng/luigi-playground/README.md

 *After hitting any command above, it will direct you to <a>http://localhost:8082</a> to see the visualization*

-*Task output will be stored in ./output/ directory, and it will be overrode on every task run*
+*Task output will be stored in ./output/directory, and it will be overrode on every task run*